 Are you in isolation or quarantine because of a COVID-positive test or exposure and wondering when to seek care, or have you tested positive for COVID-19 but are not experiencing symptoms?

 Read our isolation and quarantine guidelines for patients

 Seek Care -- We're Here for You!

 Our careful and calculated phased approach to reopening services is being conducted under heightened conditions designed to continue to preserve and protect the safe, effective, and efficient care of our patients, safety of our workforce and facilities, and experience for our patients and community.
 If you have an appointment with us or need to seek care, we are ready to warmly welcome you.

 If you don't already have one, consider signing up for a MyChart account, so that you can utilize our "Hello, Patient!" feature for a safe, easy and contact-free check-in process!

 Do you prefer a virtual visit?
 Talk with your provider about your options!

 Screening at Columbus Regional Health locations: Each Columbus Regional Health location has implemented screening and entry processes for the safety of all.
 All staff and patients are to wear a mask throughout all of our facilities.
-At Columbus Regional Hospital, staff is actively conducting wellness screening for individuals entering the facility at dedicated entrances.

 All CRH practices and off-site locations have posted check-in procedures on signage in their respective parking lots or on their front entrances.
 Some ask that you call from your vehicle before entering the building, and some are normal check-in at the front desk, but all require that you wear masks at all times and practice physical distancing while in each location.